catterer/chesshub/README.md

 ## Player perspective

-Here, I describe how a game is played from a Player's perspective.
+Here, I describe progression of one game from a Player's perspective.
 Note that Player can have any number of games concurrently.